-- □ Assessment Fees apply to all students studying at the University. - All Degree Students and all non-degree students11 are required to pay an Assessment Fee of \$140 for every end of course assessment taken at the undergraduate bd - All applicants and/or students applying for academic renewal, including students who begantheir initial application to University of the People before August 27, 2012, are required to pay Assessment Fees.
+Assessment Fees apply to all students studying at the University.
+All Degree Students and all non-degree students 11 are required to pay an Assessment Fee for every end of course assessment taken at the undergraduate 11 See tables below.
+All applicants and/or students applying for academic renewal, including students who begantheir initial application to University of the People before August 27, 2012, are required to pay Assessment Fees.